Thank you to Spirit Airlines for sponsoring this post and providing airfare.

 Then we headed to check into our hotel, Universal’s Cabana Bay Beach Resort.
 Since I had already stayed here once before, I knew it would be a great place for our entire family.
 In fact, it’s one of my favorite hotels in all of Orlando.
 (This Disney area hotel was my second choice, because I enjoyed it so much, too.)

-My nephew could play in the pools, Carrie could enjoy poolside drinks, we didn’t have to worry about going out to dinner since there are several delicious restaurants, and our Mom could rest and relax in a beach chair or go shopping in the Universal Studios store.
+As one of the Orlando hotels with a lazy river, my nephew could play in the pools, Carrie could enjoy poolside drinks, we didn’t have to worry about going out to dinner since there are several delicious restaurants, and our Mom could rest and relax in a beach chair or go shopping in the Universal Studios store.

 Insider Tip: Florida resident deals are awesome at Universal’s Cabana Bay Beach Resort!
 That’s how we’ve afforded to enjoy this fun resort for less money!
 If someone in your party has a Florida driver’s license or owns property in Florida, be sure to use their Florida Resident Rates!